 Directions:

 1. Set up and cook the rice according to its directions, using broth in place of water.
-After the rice has finished cooking, fold in 1 tbsp of butter and set aside.
+After the rice has finished cooking, fold in 1 tbsp of butter and set aside.2.
+In a small bowl combine the sriracha, soy sauce and sesame oil together; set aside.

 3. While the rice is cooking, heat up 1/2 tbsp olive oil in a wok on the stove top on medium heat.
 Let the oil heat up for a minute or until bubbles start to form.